mihir20/vartalap/README.md

     ```sh
     python main.py
     ```
+2. Select the AI API you want to use (MetaAI or OpenAI-recommended) from the dropdown menu.

-2. Use the GUI to start and stop recording.
+3. Use the GUI to start and stop recording.

-3. The transcriptions will be saved in the `vartalap` folder in your home directory.
+## Note on API Usage

+MetaAI has limitations on the number of characters in the prompt, which may cause it to fail when summarizing large meetings.
+To avoid this issue, it is recommended to set the `OPENAI_API_KEY` and use OpenAI for summarization.

 ## Project Structure